Published online Dec 7, 2020. doi: 10.3748/wjg.v26.i45.7222

 Accepted: October 27, 2020

 Published online: December 7, 2020

-The aim of this study was to determine the relationship between the incidence of non-hepatic hyperammonemia (NHH) and the prognosis of patients who were admitted to the intensive care unit (ICU).
+To examine the relationship between the incidence of non-hepatic hype-rammonemia (NHH) and the prognosis of patients who were admitted to the intensive care unit (ICU).

 This is a prospective, observational and single-center study.
-A total of 204 patients who were admitted to ICU from November 2019 to February 2020 were finally enrolled.
+A total of 364 patients who were admitted to the ICU from November 2019 to February 2020 were initially enrolled.
 Changes in the levels of blood ammonia at the time of ICU admission and after ICU admission were continuously monitored.
 In addition, factors influencing the prognosis of NHH patients were analyzed.